See how researchers helped build new website pages with people's feedback on how they found and fund their own care.

 Fellowships and training

 We offer different career development and training opportunities for those looking to explore social care research.
+See how we can support your career as a researcher.

 We have a Local Authority Academic Fellowship Programme which supports individuals working in local authority settings, to gain research experience up to PhD level and develop as social care researchers.
 This is while retaining their existing employment and salary.